-Under two additional restrictions on the class of games, we obtain a nonemptiness result for ε -cores.
+Under two additional restrictions on the class of games, we obtain a nonemptiness result for $\varepsilon$ -cores.
 The restrictions are that: (a) per capita payoffs are bounded; and (b) the games are strongly comprehensive in the sense that the boundaries of the total payoff set are bounded away from being "flat".
+Per capita boundedness dictates that average payoff is bounded.
+Strong comprehensiveness, called q-comprehensiveness with q bounded away from zero, dictates that it is possible to make transfers to the "remainder" players of the previous theorems.
+Since per capita payoffs are bounded, in games with sufficiently many players it is possible to transfer sufficiently large amounts of payoff to the remainder players so that they will cannot form an improving coalition.
 A corollary relaxes assumption (b).